WeebDataHoarder/monero-highway/README.md

 Effectively it is designed to serve MoneroPulse DNS Checkpoints as fast and cheap as possible while keeping full control of signing keys.

-Supports ECDSA, Ed25519, RSA keys.
+Supports Ed25519, ECDSA, RSA keys.
 Zone transfers (AXFR) are supported via TCP.
 Slave DNS servers can be hosted this way.

 Simple update HTTP API.
 Adjustable TTL.

 Written via [meikg/dns](https://github.com/miekg/dns) as DNS library, [used by many](https://github.com/miekg/dns?tab=readme-ov-file#users)

+### DNSSEC Notes

+Although Ed25519, ECDSA, RSA are supported, it's recommended to use ECDSA or Ed25519 for size.
+Preferably we'd be using Ed25519, but see [Ed25519.no](https://ed25519.no/) for deployment statistics and an [older APNIC blog](https://labs.apnic.net/index.php/2021/06/17/dnssec-with-ed25519/).
+The most supported key is ECDSA P-256/P-384, but nowadays Ed25519 has come closer to these.
+Don't use RSA, signatures are too big.

+A single key is used both for KSK (Key Signing Key) and ZSK (Zone Signing Key).
+This is commonly referred CSK (Common Signing Key), reducing operational complexity.
+[See more](https://miek.nl/2023/november/04/dnssec-too-complex/).
+Additionally CDS/CDNSKEY records are published, for this same key.

+Proof of Non-Existence is done via a single NSEC record pointing to the zone apex, with the relevant types.
+No other subdomains are allowed, so this works perfectly.

+All records are signed locally.
+Any other DNS resolvers or slave DNS servers will fetch pre-signed records, so they don't need DNSSEC keys.

 ### Usage